nexmo-se/nodejs-video-audioconnector-two-way-deepgram-google-translate/README.md

   }),
 });

-// Only the matching userId can use this token
+// Only the matching userId can use this token to CREATE their Audio Connector
 ```

 **3. WebSocket URL Isolation:**